reduxjs/redux/docs/recipes/reducers/UpdatingNormalizedData.md

 ### Simple Merging

-One approach is to merge the contents of the action in to the existing state.
+One approach is to merge the contents of the action into the existing state.
 In this case, we need to do a deep recursive merge, not just a shallow copy.
 The Lodash `merge` function can handle this for us:

 ```js
 import merge from "lodash/merge";